 The fair market value for the one course season pass should be set at \$1,551: 51.32% higher than current priced.
 Conversely, the golfer currently thinks they are overpaying by \$81: 7.91%.
-There are no winners, and we can already hear the outcry from golfers at Park Board meetings when rates are properly established at fair market value.
-When one independently views why there is a financial loss and funds are not available for capital investment, season passes are an easy target.
+No winners and we can already hear the outcry from golfers at a Park Board meeting in the rates were properly established at fair market value.
+When one independently views why there is a financial loss and funds aren't available for capital investment, season passes is an easy target.